jadesola123/qvim-submission/README.md

 Participants should clone this repository, and please ensure that you can successfully run [AES-QVIM2025_submission_template.ipynb](AES-QVIM2025_submission_template.ipynb) within the repository.
 Detailed instructions are provided in the template file.

-For your final submission, please submit only the completed template file by email to [qvim.aes@gmail.com](mailto:qvim-aes@gmail.com) using your registration email address, and rename the template as {teamname}_{submissionNumber}.ipynb.
+For your final submission, please submit only the completed template file by email to [qvim.aes@gmail.com](mailto:qvim-aes@gmail.com) using your registration email address, and rename the template as {teamName}_{submissionNumber}.ipynb.
 Please note that we only accept three submissions per team.

 ## Setup

 Your inference code will be run on Ubuntu (24.04) using a conda environment with Python 3.10.
+Please specify your conda environment if a different Python version is needed.
 Additional packages must be installed with pip in the notebooks directly (see the two example notebooks).
 You may use the functions provided in `helpers.py`; however, do not modify this file.